About The Automatic Transmission

 The Torque converter is a type of fluid coupling.
 It connects/disconnects the engine hydraulically to the transmission.
 The torque converter replaces the friction clutch in a manual transmission.
 It connects and disconnects the engine power to the planetary gears.
 Thus, it allows the vehicle to come to a stop without stalling the engine.
 It offers a variable amount of torque multiplication at low engine speeds.
 So, it increases the breakaway acceleration.
 A fluid coupling works well when both the impeller and turbine are rotating at the same speeds.
 However, it is very inefficient at the initial acceleration, where rotational speeds are very different.

 The torque converter is similar in construction to that of a fluid coupling.
 It provides an increased torque to the transmission input shaft at low engine speeds.
 It falls off to the engine torque value at a certain engine speed because it's becoming inactive.
 The torque converter consists of an engine driver impeller and a turbine converted to the gearbox input shaft.
 It also has a small vane wheel called a stator between the impeller and the turbine.

 How Torque Converter Works?

-This achieves the torque multiplication with stator which modifies the fluid flow depending on the relative rotational speeds of the impeller and turbine.
+This achieves the torque multiplication with the stator, which modifies the fluid flow depending on the impeller and turbine's relative rotational speeds.
 The stator itself does not rotate.
-However, its vanes are shaped in such a way that when the impeller rotates at a high speed and the turbine spins at a low speed.
+However, its vanes are shaped in such a way that when the impeller rotates at high speed and the turbine spins at a low speed.
 The fluid flow hits the vanes of the turbine in such a way that it multiplies the torque it applies.
 This causes the turbine to spin faster as the vehicle accelerates.
 However, when the relative rotational speeds become equal, the torque multiplication reduces.
-After the impeller and turbine rotate within 10% of each other's speed, the stator stops to function and the torque converter acts as a simple fluid coupling.
+After the impeller and turbine rotate within 10% of each other's speed, the stator stops to function, and the torque converter acts as a simple fluid coupling.